imjinshuo/Word-Closure-Based-MT/README.md

 ![Overview](figs/overview.png)

-## Additional Illustrations
+## Supplementary Materials

-In [`additional/Illustrations.md`](additional/Illustrations.md), we further illustrate in detail the five motivation examples presented in the paper.
+- In [`additional/Illustrations.md`](additional/Illustrations.md), we further illustrate in detail the five motivation examples presented in the paper.
+- Prompts to collect translations or fix buggy translations for LLMs can be found in the [`additional/prompts.md`](additional/prompts.md) folder.

 ## Setup
 **In order to replicate the experiments, please perform the following steps to prepare necessary dependencies:**